Last Updated Dec. 31, 2024

 We’ve talked before about the issue of sensitive data appearing within observability platforms.
 This can happen as a result of stack traces or other types of issue that emerge within logging application activity and performance and is a pretty common issue within the software industry:

 This is a problem that has to be actively addressed, as secrets and other sensitive information can live within logs for years.
+Attackers with access to secrets represent more than just "potential security threats".
 But where should you start looking for secrets and credentials within data infrastructure?

 - Observability & logging - Datadog, Fluent Bit, Splunk, Cribl